 There are two answers to your question that spring to mind Doris.
 One is that you sometimes get self conscious.
 This may be because one day you feel confident and on form and another for some reason you don’t.
 Confidence and esteem is not static and does vary from moment to moment and day to day.
 Also secondly there are other personalities involved.
 It may be that one or more people in a particular group intimidate you or put you off.
 Maybe someone in that group makes you nervous or brings out your lack of confidence and you begin to doubt yourself.

-I believe that my e-book can help guide you in these issues and if you have the time to go to the link below and check it out you'll find it available at a very low price for the next few days.
-I suggest you think about getting it, it comes with a 100% guarantee so you can try it without risk.
-I will also answer any questions you have as you read...
+I believe that my audio CD, A More Confident You can help guide you in these issues – go to the link below and check it out now.
+You’ll find it available at a very low price for the next few days.
+I suggest you think about getting it, it comes with a 100% guarantee, so you can try it without risk.
+I will also answer any questions you have as you listen along…

-Q: "I was belittled by my father in terms of academic and it began when he refused to go up on stage to put my medal as 3rd honor student during elementary days.
-I got confused after that and it added up when i failed the entrance exam in a school where he wanted me.
-After that, it seemed that i lost my self-esteem, coz I could no longer confidently affirm myself that I can do everything.
-I could not believe others who appreciate me, coz in my mind, I'm no good in front of my father's standards.
-Now that I'm working, i took graduate studies up to the highest level, but still sometimes i have a hard time to believe in myself.
-I just make a mind switch whenever i feel that and affirm myself of my worth."
+Q: “I was belittled by my father in terms of academic and it began when he refused to go up on stage to put my medal as 3rd honour student during elementary days.
+I got confused after that and it added up when I failed the entrance exam in a school where he wanted me.
+After that, it seemed that I lost my self-esteem, coz I could no longer confidently affirm myself that I can do everything.
+I could not believe others who appreciate me, coz in my mind, I’m no good in front of my father’s standards.
+Now that I’m working, I took graduate studies up to the highest level, but still sometimes I have a hard time to believe in myself.
+I just make a mind switch whenever I feel that and affirm myself of my worth.”

 Why did you father act this way?
 No wonder you have questions about self esteem!
 Do you know why he refused?
 Did you ever ask him?
 If possible you should confront him about this and ask him for an explanation.
 You failed the exam for the school where HE wanted you.
 Was he deciding for you?
 Were you resentful of this?
 His actions could be unfair because you didn’t achieve what HE wanted.
 You shouldn’t feel bad about this.

 Did you really want to succeed?
 Even if you did a father has no right to force his wishes on you and demand so much.
 Could be he wanted you to be better than he was.
 This was his problem.
 You have a right to be you and even if you do not succeed in his eyes he should not judge rather support you.
 If he is still around please try to talk to him and tell him how he has made you feel.
 Perhaps you misunderstood.

 Now it is time to start building yourself up.
 If you depend on another person to feel good about yourself you are in danger of feeling like a victim.
-There is a lot for you to gain by reading my e-book Self esteem Secets so do take a look.
+There is a lot for you to gain by listening to my audio A More Confident You so do take a look.
 If you prefer, Self Esteem Secrets is also available as a printed book..
 I answer many questions about self esteem in this book!